ylow/turicreate/userguide/clustering/kmeans.md

 Total training time (seconds)   : 0.2836

 Accessible fields               :
-   cluster_id                   : An SFrame containing the cluster assignments. cluster_info                 : An SFrame containing the cluster centers.
+   cluster_id                   : An XFrame containing the cluster assignments. cluster_info                 : An XFrame containing the cluster centers.
 ```

 The model summary shows the usual fields about model schema, training
 time, and training iterations.
 It also shows that the K-means results
-are returned in two SFrames contained in the model: `cluster_id` and
+are returned in two XFrames contained in the model: `cluster_id` and
 `cluster_info`.
-The `cluster_info` SFrame indicates the final cluster
+The `cluster_info` XFrame indicates the final cluster
 centers, one per row, in terms of the same features used to create the
 model.